Microsoft Mobile: Lumia

 Lumia was a line of touchscreen smartphones and, previously, tablet computers, introduced in November 2011.
 All Lumia mobile telephones run on the Windows Phone operating system.
 The only Lumia tablet Lumia 2520, running Windows RT, was introduced in November 2013 and has been discontinued.
 The Lumia is Microsoft's flagship phone portfolio.

 In October 2014, Microsoft officially announced that it would phase out the Nokia brand in its promotion and production of Lumia smartphones, and that future Lumia models would be branded solely with the name and logo of Microsoft.
 In November 2014, Microsoft announced its first self-branded phone, Microsoft Lumia 535.
 Rebranding the Lumia line from "Nokia" to "Microsoft" did not affect sales, though some critics believed that the change might influence consumers' decisions due to Nokia being an established phone brand, compared to Microsoft.

 In October 2015, Microsoft announced the first Lumia devices running on Windows 10 Mobile platform, the Lumia 950, Lumia 950 XL, and Lumia 550.
 In addition.
 Microsoft stated that most Lumia devices would be able to upgrade from Windows Phone 8/8.1 to Windows 10, from December 2015.

 In October 2017, Microsoft executive Joe Belfiore revealed that Microsoft would no longer develop new phone hardware, and that Windows 10 Mobile would only receive maintenance releases and patches from then on, citing its low market share and Microsoft's abandonment of its mobile business.

 For its Microsoft Lumia series Microsoft Mobile created such exclusive content as the Lumia imaging apps (that make use of the PureView technology on higher end Lumia devices) and new software was often tested through the Lumia Beta Apps.
+The 2024 HMD Skyline has been compared to a revival of the Lumia line, though using stock Android instead of Windows Phone.